-The building was inaugurated in 1904, and designed by Vincenzo Costa and Osvaldo Armanni.
-Their stylistic research led to an eclectic architecture, with Greek-inspired elements that were felt to be in keeping with the forms of the main local monuments, a style directly influenced by Asiatic motifs, Assyrian ones in particular.
+The building was designed by Vincenzo Costa and Osvaldo Armanni, and inaugurated in 1904.
+Their choices in style led to an eclectic architecture, with Greek-inspired elements that were felt to be in keeping with the shape of the main local monuments, a style influenced by Assyrian-Babylonian motifs .

-The building has a Greek cross plan topped with a segmented dome, which can be made out clearly in every panoramic view of the city.
+The building has a Greek cross plan with a segmented dome above, clearly visible in every panoramic view of the city.

-Inside, long rows of pews face the polygonal apse at the end of the sanctuary, where a solemn raised space enclosed by a balustrade unites the tevah and aron.
-The latter stands out against the sumptuous polychrome background for its imposing aedicule structure, with white Assyrian-style columns, friezes and gilded arabesques, and the high tympanum culminating in the Tablets of the Law.
+Inside, long rows of pews face the polygonal apse at the end of the hall where a ceremonial raised space enclosed by a balustrade connects the tevah to the aron.
+The aron stands out against a splendid polychrome background with its imposing aedicule structure, with white Assyrian-style columns, friezes and gilded arabesques, and the high tympanum culminating with the Tables of the Law.

-The women’s galleries overlook three sides of the hall, and are supported by rows of columns and framed by the four large central pillars which hold up the dome.
+The women’s galleries overlook three sides of the hall, and are supported by rows of columns and framed by four large central pillars holding the dome up.

 Largo Stefano Gaj Taché – 00186 Rome